In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.

 Let’s start our process of installing MySQL 8.0 on ubuntu 16.04.

-First of all we will update our system to latest update.
-Even though we have fresh install of Ubuntu, there might be update that is not applied to our system yet.
-We can use command below to update our system.
+First of all, we will update our system to the latest update.
+Even though we have a fresh install of Ubuntu, there might be an update that is not applied to our system yet.
+We can use the command below to update our system.

 sudo apt-get update sudo apt-get upgrade